timescale/docs/timescaledb/how-to-guides/time-buckets/about-time-buckets.md

   alt="Diagram showing how time buckets are calculated from the origin" />

-The default origin for `time_bucket` is January 3, 2000.
+The default origin for `time_bucket`, for intervals shorter than a month, is January 3, 2000.
+For month, year, or century intervals, the default origin is January 1, 2000.
 For integer time values, the default origin is 0.

 For example, say that your data's earliest timestamp is April 24, 2020.
 If you bucket by an interval of two weeks, the first bucket doesn't start on April 24,